 After hearing so much about it for years, I had wanted to try it so bad.
 I heard that the purple berry from Amazonas has health benefits and you can buy it everywhere in Rio.

 What you get is a purple sorbet that is sweetened with a lot of sugar or Guarana syrup.
-Of course, eating a cup of sugar-filled sorbet gives you much energy, but is it healthy?
+Of course, eating a cup of sugar-filled sorbet gives you a lot of energy, but is it healthy?
 I tried it without the syrup and sugar and the taste was plain and boring, like mixing avocado with ice cubes.

 If you’re looking for a healthier version, you can ask for an Açai without sugar and Guarana but mixed with banana or pineapple.
 Even though you can’t expect too much from the taste, it’s a refreshing snack.